MinovskySociety/GUNDAM/README.md

 }
 ```

-The above example works but
+The above example works but is not an efficient implementation since it requires access the .

 ```c++
 GraphType graph;